LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

-And then immediately I would suggest to add a **Seeder** to seed the main roles for the beginning.
-You noticed that I generated `make:model` with `-s` at the end?
+And then immediately I would suggest adding a **Seeder** to seed the main roles for the beginning.
+You noticed that I generated `make:model` with `-s` at the end.
 So yeah, it generated the Seeder file, which we will in like this:

 **database/seeders/RoleSeeder.php**:
 ```php